iZettle/api-documentation/finance-api/user-guides/fetch-payout-info.md

    Example:

    The following example fetches the payout information for 7 June, 2021.
-The next payout amount will be 6605.89 kr.
+The next payout amount will be £6605.89.

    Request
    ```